benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

 └── tests/  # Tests live here
 ```

 This layout guards against some of the import problems I've described above.
 Namely, with the correct `setup.py`, which I'll describe below, `tests` will never be accidentally added to the global package namespace.
-So, this is the layout from which we will construct our hybrid Python/C++ package.
-The next two sections follow closely with my prior blog post, but adapted to this new directory structure.
+Using this layout, we will construct our hybrid Python/C++ package.
+The following sections follow closely with my [prior blog post](2017/06/12/python-cpp-tests.html), but adapted to this new directory structure.

-#### A simple package with a `pybind11` extension module
+#### A simple package with a `pybind11`-based C++ extension module

-To start, we'll create a simple `pybind11`-based Python module.
-The module will share the same name as our package, `python_cpp_example`.
+To start, we'll create a simple `pybind11`-based Python module. `Pybind11` is an excellent header-only C++ library that makes it easy to write Python wrappers for any C++ code and bundle them into an extension module.
+The extension module will share the same name as our package, `python_cpp_example`.
 The directory structure for our package is similar to the one described above, with a few additions, notably `lib`, `build`, and `CMakeLists.txt`:

 ```bash
 python_cpp_example